 After I finished college my buddy Haris Ahmed and I went for a tour throughout the Americas that culminated in a trip to Mexico City, I loved this place so much that I ended up staying here and getting job, that was five years ago and I have never looked back.
 Mexico City is a great places for US tourists to spend a few days away, flights are cheap and there is so much to do.
-I would actually recommend that you spend far more time here than just a weekend but if that is all you have, here is ow I would recommend that you spend it.
+I would actually recommend that you spend some time learning Spanish and spend far more time here than just a weekend but if that is all you have, here is ow I would recommend that you spend it.

 The first stop off that I would recommend would be to go to the stadium in the Cuahtemoc District to see the Lucha Libre, the Mexican-style wrestling that is part theatre and part comedy show.
 You can sink a few beers as you watch the show and outside the stadium there are lots of bars which you will find where you can continue the festivities.
 Head to the Condesa region to finish your night in one of the swanky whisky bars that you will find there.